Cyrus Washington: Challenging Leduc

 Washington and Dave Leduc being the only two fighter to have stopped knockout artist Tun Tun Min, during Leduc's rise in Lethwei, fans often entertained the idea of a match between the two foreigners.
 In 2017, Washington officially challenged Leduc, who agreed to a challenge under traditional Lethwei rules.

 On August 20, 2017, Washington faced Leduc inside the Thuwunna National Indoor Stadium in Yangon, Myanmar, at the occasion of Myanmar Lethwei World Championship.
 With over 100 fights to his record, Washington was the more experienced fighter of the two with Leduc having only 22 fights.
 Thought Leduc dominated by applying pressure, drawing blood, and backing his opponent down, the fight was declared a draw under traditional Lethwei rules marking Leduc's fourth title defense in eight months.

-On 7 November 2020, Washington is challenging Dave Leduc for the second and final time to determine who is the best foreign Lethwei fighter.
-They will fight traditional Lethwei rules in Cheyenne, Wyoming inside a cage.
+On 7 November 2020, Washington challenged Dave Leduc for the second and final time to determine who is the best foreign Lethwei fighter.
+The fight was held at the Outlaw Saloon in Cheyenne, Wyoming under traditional Lethwei rules inside a cage.
+The announcer for the event was Robin Black and the presenter was Kody Mommaerts.
 Leduc won the fight by TKO.